Content from Accessing RStudio Server through OnDemand

 OUTPUT

-We see two directories.
-The first is created for you in your home directory, and the second (or one like it, starting with /cvmfs/pub_software.icer.msu.edu/software or /opt/software) points to all of the packages that are pre-installed on the HPCC.
-When you use install.packages() in the future, by default, it will install to the first entry in your .libPaths().
+We see three directories.
+The first is created for you in your home directory.
+The third (or one like it, starting with /cvmfs/ubuntu_2204.icer.msu.edu or /opt/software-current) points to all of the packages that are pre-installed with the base version of R. The second contains a large set of additional packages from CRAN, forming a general base that most users will be happy with.

 What’s the difference between a library and a package?